huggingface/blog/big-bench-audio-release.md

 **Text to Text**
 - A text version of the question is provided and the model generates a text answer.

-Based on these configurations we conducted **seventeen experiments**:
+Based on these configurations we conducted **eighteen experiments**:

 <center>